-The curricula leading to our bachelor's degree are based upon General Education Requirements designed to consolidate prior learning, broaden intellectual perspectives, and to serve as a basis for subsequent specialization.
-This considered and balanced general education core, in combination with one or more fields of specialization, aims to equip graduates with the technical competence and the intellectual capacities necessary to face the challenges of our times.
-In the process, particular care will be accorded to the study of Arab-Islamic culture in all fields of specialization.
+The curricula leading to our bachelor's degree are based upon a GenEd Program designed to consolidate prior learning, broaden intellectual perspectives, and to serve as a basis for subsequent specialization.
+This considered and balanced GenEd core, in combination with one or more fields of specialization, aims to equip graduates with the technical competence and the intellectual capacities necessary to face the challenges of our times.
+In the process, particular care is accorded to the study of Arablalamic culture in all fields of specialization.
 The curricula at the graduate level aim at preparing practicing professionals in specific fields.